logyball/rusty-mancala/mancala_rfc.md

 #### ListGames

 This command is passed from client to server to retrieve a list of available games.
-A game is considered available if it has less than 2 players in it, and it has not finished.
+A game is considered available if it has less than 2 players in it and is not finished.
 In responding to this command, a server is expected to be able to find a list of games that fit that criteria and return them to the client.
 If no such games are available, an appropriate error should be returned.
 Consider using the `Status` field.